fbpx ...

 Created: Oct 21, 2022

-The number of live streaming platforms has increased dramatically in recent years with the arrival of services such as Periscope from Twitter, Facebook Live from Facebook and Snapchat from Snap Inc.,
+The number of platforms in the live-streaming market has increased dramatically in recent years with the arrival of services such as Periscope from Twitter, Facebook Live from Facebook, and Snapchat from Snap Inc.

-Just like the TV shows, Millennials and young adults are watchers of live video.
+Just like TV shows, Millennials and young adults watch live videos.
 They find it entertaining and informative.
-From YouTube to Facebook Live to twitch, these are all examples of live video platforms.
+YouTube, Facebook Live, and Twitch are all examples of live video platforms.

-The viewer's expectation for live streaming is high video quality, videos from brands, and video from a favorite team.
+The viewer's expectation for live streaming is high video quality, videos from brands, and videos from a favourite team.
 A speaker, performer, or influencer can expect viewers to have higher expectations and will be more likely to produce better content.
-Brands are becoming more popular because of the exposure they get through live streaming.
+Brands are becoming more popular because of their exposure through live streaming.

 The live streaming market is booming, Different people have different preferences when it comes to watching the video.
-They watch live streamings on different devices.
-Twitch is a popular live streaming platform which has been in use for long time, but now many people at Twitch also use Microsoft Mixers.
-Youtube gaming is also gaining popularity among gamers as it provides new gameplay strategies and techniques of popular games.
+They watch live streaming on different devices.
+Twitch is a popular live streaming platform that has been in use for a long time, but now, many people at Twitch also use Microsoft Mixers.
+YouTube gaming is also gaining popularity among gamers as it provides new gameplay strategies and techniques of popular games.
 Mobile devices are also a very popular way of viewing live streamed video because they are portable, and it is easier to watch the video anywhere.

-• Traditional TV watching is declining but hasn’t gone away completely.
+• Traditional TV watching is declining in the live-streaming market but hasn’t gone away completely.
 27% of Gen Zers and 34% of millennials watch linear TV daily.
 But it’s the older generations that are keeping linear TV popular — 38% of Gen Xers and 54% of baby boomers watch linear TV daily.

 • Of the people who still watch traditional TV every day, a whopping 72% consider themselves sports fans.
 Perhaps the main reason people watch sports is to connect to traditional TV, not to “cut the cord”.